 Any student absent from school without valid excuse 3 days or tardy in excess of 30 minutes on each of 3 days in one school year shall be reported truant (Education Code 48260ff).
-Legally, students must be in school unless one of the four valid excuses (illness, doctor's appointment, attending a funeral of an immediate family member, quarantine by health officer) applies.
+Legally, students must be in school unless a valid excuses (illness, doctor's appointment, attending a funeral of an immediate family member, quarantine by health officer) applies.
 Please be advised that after 10 absences (excessive) a note from the doctor is required.
 ALL students who have excessive absences may be taken before the School Attendance Review Board.

 In some cases when students must be absent from school, short-term independent study is available to avoid the truancy declaration and to help retain funding.
 There are specific restrictions and forms that must be completed.
-The absences do not count as absences on the report card, but still count as absences in regard to perfect attendance awards.
-(See Independent Study for details.)